 Lived Experience Taskforce (LET)

 The Lived Experience Taskforce (LET) will serve as leadership partners with Solve M.E.
-This partnership will be based on the principles of meaningful community engagement where equity is our goal and expectation.
+This partnership will be based on the principles of meaningful community engagement, where equity is our goal and expectation.
 LET partners — many from historically under-engaged communities — will improve our ability to deliver responsive services, programming, training and technical assistance to organizations and other partners affected by ME/CFS and Long Covid.

-We are actively seeking community partners who are:
+We are actively seeking:

 • Partners affected by myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS); these partners can be patients or caregivers